ManjunathaThimmaiah/CLI_Tests/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature-branch`).
 6. Create a new Pull Request.

+### Scenario 1: Add cart, update the cart, Delete the cart

+`tests/test_integration.py`

+1. **List Tasks (Initial State)**
+   - Action: Retrieve the list of existing tasks.
+   - Expected Result: The response status code is 200 OK, and the list of tasks is retrieved successfully.
+Note the initial number of tasks.

+2. **Add a New Task**
+   - Action: Create a new task with specific details such as title, description, and due date.
+   - Expected Result: The response status code is 201 Created, and the task data returned matches the input payload.
+Note the ID of the newly created task.

+3. **List Tasks (Confirm the New Task is Added)**
+   - Action: Retrieve the list of tasks again.
+   - Expected Result: The response status code is 200 OK, and the list now includes the newly added task.
+Verify that the number of tasks has increased by one compared to the initial state.

+4. **Delete the Added Task**
+   - Action: Delete the newly added task using its ID.
+   - Expected Result: The response status code is 200 OK, confirming the task was deleted successfully.

+5. **List Tasks (Confirm the Task is Deleted)**
+   - Action: Retrieve the list of tasks once more.
+   - Expected Result: The response status code is 200 OK, and the list no longer includes the deleted task.
+Verify that the number of tasks has returned to the initial count.